astrosw/quartz/content/_index.md

 ## Why this place?

 I wrote blogs across a variety of platforms for a while, but I couldn't settle on one to use consistently.
-I once decided to write about a [[neutrino application]] and quickly realized that the neutrino concept might be simpler to grasp using bidirectional links due to its interconnection with so many other particle physics concepts.
+I once decided to write about a [[particle physics/neutrino communication|neutrino application]] and soon realized that the neutrino concept would be simpler to grasp using bidirectional links due to its interconnection with so many other particle physics concepts.
 So I thought, "Why not publish my [Obsidian](https://obsidian.md/) notes and utilize them for my blogs?"

 I've had a lot of fun setting up my own garden (and a little headache because I'm new to all of this haha).
 Many thanks to [Jacky Zhao](https://jzhao.xyz/) for creating this incredible tool!